solid/webid-profile/notes/pre-final-draft.md

 2. If the app is operating on behalf of the WebID owner, find a triple in that document with the WebID as subject and `pim:preferencesFile` as predicate, then load the object of that triple.
+2a.
+If the app does not operate on behalf of the WebID owner....
-3. Find all triples loaded so far that have the WebID as subject, and either `rdfs:seeAlso`, `solid:publicTypeIndex`, or `solid:privateTypeIndex` as predicate and load the objects of those triples.
+3. From all triples loaded so far, find the ones that have the WebID as subject, and either `rdfs:seeAlso`, `solid:publicTypeIndex`, or `solid:privateTypeIndex` as predicate and load the objects of those triples.